Finally, after the COVID-19 lockdown, we have opened up in our new shed at Bittern.

 The Shed is supervised at all times by suitably qualified personnel, and there is no requirement for members to have any previous experience in using the tools or equipment.
 Appropriate work safety practices are enforced, and tuition on the use of all equipment is provided as needed.
 Members must show they are fully capable of safely using a tool or piece of equipment before being allowed to proceed unsupervised.

-Our new shed at 45 Sudholz Street, Bittern is almost complete.
+Our new shed at 45 Sudholz Street, Bittern is now open.